mathewgomas-alfred/mathewgomas.io/tutorials/flat-coloring.rst

 By far the fastest way to get transparent line art.

-1. Select the line art layer and apply the :guilabel:`Filter: Color to Alpha` dialog under :menuselection:`Filters --> Colors --> Color to Alpha`.
+1. Select the line art layer and apply the :guilabel:`Filter: Color to Alpha` dialog under :menuselection:`Filters --> Colors --> Color to Alpha...` menu item.
 The default values should be sufficient for line art.

 .. image:: /images/flat-coloring/Krita_filling_lineart_color_to_alpha.png